DriveQuantPublic/flutter-drivekit/CONTRIBUTING.md

 ./setup_precommit_hook.sh
 ```

 This script will format the files your are about to commit with the linter.
+So your commit will take a time to run this script.

+Developers can be tempted to commit without this pre-commit hook to have instant commit.
+You can do this only if you have a tool on your IDEs that format the code on save (dart, swift, lint).